 What can I do to enforce a Court Order for child support or visitation?

-Once the Court has made a Temporary Order or a Permanent Order, or Judgment, both parties are obligated to comply with the Order.
-If one side does not comply with the Order, the other side can file a Complaint for Contempt seeking enforcement of the Order, as well as reimbursement for attorney’s fees.
-Contempt may be filed to enforce all kinds of Court Orders, including but not limited to child support, alimony, visitation, and property division.
+Once the Court has made Temporary Order or a Permanent Order, or Judgment, both parties are obligated to comply with the Order.
+If one side does not comply with the Order, other side can file Complaint for Contempt seeking enforcement of Order, as well as reimbursement for attorney’s fees.
+Contempt maybe filed to enforce all kinds of Court Orders, including but not limited to child support, alimony, visitation, and property division.

 Since the Court Order or Judgment was entered, the circumstances have significantly changed.
-Is there anything that I can do to change the Court’s Order?
+There anything that I can do to change the Court’s Order?

 Yes.
-If there has been a material or substantial change in the circumstances, then a Complaint for Modification may be filed, after which the Court can “modify” the previous Order.
-Modification proceedings are frequently filed in order to obtain more child support, as a result of the obligor obtaining employment or receiving substantially greater income.
-Likewise, Modifications can be filed in order to pay less child support if there has been a significant reduction in income.
-Based upon the circumstances, Modifications can also be filed to increase or decrease parenting time with minor children.
-Modifications are also frequently filed years after the divorce in order to determine if a child has been emancipated, thereby terminating child support, or a parent’s obligation with regard to payment of college tuition.
+The material or substantial change in circumstances, the Complaint for Modification may filed, which their Court can “modify” the previous Order.
+Modification proceedings are frequently filed in order to obtain more child support, as result of obligor obtaining employment or receiving substantially greater income.
+Likewise, Modifications can filed in order to pay less child support if there has been a significant reduction in income.
+Based upon the circumstances, Modifications also their filed to increase or decrease parenting time with minor children.
+Modifications also frequently filed years after the divorce in order to determine child has been emancipated, thereby terminating child support, or parent’s obligation with regard to payment of college tuition.

-If I already have an attorney, am I allowed to talk to another attorney about my case?
+If I already have attorney, allowed to talk to another attorney about my case?

-Yes, the client and the attorney need to be able to work well together, agree upon an overall strategy, and upon the direction the case is going to take.
+Yes, the client and the attorney able to work well together, agree upon overall strategy, and upon the direction case is take.
 Mutual trust between the attorney and the client is essential.

-However, if the attorney and the client are not working well together, or if the case seems to be taking an unusual direction, or if you are consistently not doing well in Court, or in negotiations with the other party’s attorney, then you should consider obtaining a second opinion from an experienced attorney.
+However, if attorney and the client as not work well together, or the case seem take unusual direction, or as consistently not doing well in Court, or in negotiations with other party’s attorney, you should consider obtaining second opinion from experienced attorney.